codesbymusab/C-games/README.md

-Begginner C++ 2048 game
+Begginner C++ 2048 game\n
-Copy all the resources to Public documents to run the game
+Setup cppgraphics library and Copy all the resources to Public documents to run the game